 Students are expected to attend all scheduled classes, labs, and practicum learning experiences.
 Excessive absences is defined as in excess of ten percent (10%) of total class hours, ten percent (10%) of total lab hours, or ten percent (10%) of total practicum hours.
 Excessive absences in one course or across multiple medical assisting courses may result in disenrollment from the program.
-These medical assisting requirements will be strictly enforced.

-Inclement Weather Policy
+Inclement Weather Policy.